Women report ‘negative experience’ using mesh removal scheme

-A survey carried out on mesh removal surgery has found that women have been left with a “negative” experience when trying to use the service.
+A survey carried out on mesh removal surgery has found many women had a “negative experience” when trying to use the service.

-The Health, Social Care and Sport Committee reviewed how the Complex Mesh Surgical Service, hosted by NHS Greater Glasgow and Clyde (CMSS), supports women in Scotland who have experience of transvaginal mesh.
+Holyrood’s Health, Social Care and Sport Committee reviewed how the Complex Mesh Surgical Service (CMSS), hosted by NHS Greater Glasgow and Clyde, supports women in Scotland who have experience of transvaginal mesh.

-Mesh implants had previously been used in vaginal surgeries in Scotland until 2018, when ministers put a moratorium in place after women who had undergone the procedure complained of painful and debilitating complications.
+Mesh implants were used in vaginal surgeries in Scotland until 2018, when ministers put a moratorium in place after women who had undergone the procedure complained of painful and debilitating complications.

-The survey, which saw 75 woman submit anonymous contributions, found they had faced problems when trying to use the service.
+The survey, which saw 75 women submit anonymous contributions, found they had faced problems when trying to use the service.

 There was a lack of support for and knowledge of mesh issues, especially from GPs, the report suggested.